axondeepseg/axondeepseg/docs/source/documentation.rst

        conda deactivate

-If using AxonDeepSeg in a Jupyter Notebook, you'll need to ensure that the virtual environment's kernel is selected, or open jupyter notebook from within an activated virtual environment.
+If using AxonDeepSeg in a Jupyter Notebook, you'll need to ensure that the virtual environment's kernel is selected, or open Jupyter notebook from within an activated virtual environment.

 Existing models
 ===============